 - Land use in your raw material production.

 - A lack of fair labor practices for workers in your raw material production;

 This can be as simple as talking to your employees, clients, and partners – and finding out which of your impacts/issues are important to them.
 Combining this information with your impact hotspots ensures you make a proper impact.
 With everybody on board.

 Step 3.
 Create a sustainability strategy with clear measurable targets based on your insights.

-With your hotspots and stakeholder engagement results, you now decide what you are actually measuring.
+With your hotspots and stakeholder engagement results in place – you now decide what you are measuring progress for.
 And set targets that you can actually measure.
 Always create and set up a monitoring process from the beginning.
 This way, you don’t forget you need to measure and have to do unnecessary work halfway through your reporting year e.g. to make sustainability claims.

 Step 4.
 Align the different teams in your company on the measurement process